MkDay/Post-Collection/How-Do-They-Count-LIKES-You-Got-From-Your-Fans?-Let's-Create-A-JavaScript-Function-To-Find-Out-Post.md

 ```

-Now tell us how many likes that you got (or wish to get) from your favourite ones.
+Now tell us how many *likes* that you got (or wish to get) from your favorite ones.

 {% codepen https://codepen.io/MkDay/pen/yLzLPBr %}

 **_Note:_**
-This post inspired from this codewars problem [*Who likes it?*](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/javascript).
+This post was inspired by a *codewars* problem called [*Who likes it?*](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/javascript).
 And I'd like to thank all the warriors who solved this problem amazingly.
-All these solution ideas that shown here are inspired from you!

 **_Happy Coding!_**